• Recipes Index

 Overnight-oatmeal-bananas-and-chia-seeds-reallifedinner

-• When you wake up in the morning, add a small spoon of peanut butter and mix it really well.
+• When you wake up in the morning, add a small spoonful of peanut butter and mix it really well.

 • It’s ready to eat!